brihiramine/Technical-Writing-Sample/writing-samples/boolean-search.md

 title:("technical writer" OR "technical editor")  NOT tutor
 ```

 Evident in this specific search, unwanted words have been filtered out (tutor) that might have popped up had we not employed this Boolean search command.
-To further strengthen a job search query, you could add more phrases or categories, ("entry level" OR "full time") NOT contract.
+To further strengthen a job search query, you could add more phrases or categories, ("entry level" OR "full time").

 Boolean search commands are pretty straightforward once you learn how to implement them in a specific search.
 These commands have been very useful to me personally in my job search (I'm on Indeed.com all the time hunting away) - I hope they can assist you!